Glossary

 Pre-Workout Nutrition

-Pre-workout nutrition is about fueling your body strategically before exercise to maximize performance while avoiding digestive discomfort
+Pre-workout nutrition fuels performance while avoiding digestive discomfort during training